Top things to do in Greensboro that embrace and educate folks on the diverse and inclusive culture our city offers.

 Greensboro’s first international shopping mall with more than 70 retail stores and offices, offers a unique shopping experience.
 Be sure to explore Super G Mart.
 They are the largest international Supermarket in North Carolina with rows and rows of spices, produce, canned goods and household items popular at points around the globe.

-September 8-10, 2017 • Music and dance traditions from every part of the nation are represented and performed by the country’s very finest traditional artists.
-A mix of open air and tented areas provide a variety of performance venues ranging from intimate stages to amphitheater size in downtown Greensboro.
-Learn More Check out our National Folk Festival Package!
+Music and dance traditions from every part of the nation are represented, performed by the state’s very finest traditional artists.
+A mix of open air and tented areas provide a variety of performance venues, ranging from intimate stages to amphitheaters in downtown Greensboro.
+Learn More.

 Guilford College Underground Railroad